• CLASSIC SAILFLOW

 .synopsis...

-across lake erie thursday night before a cold front sweeps
+lake thursday evening before dragging a cold front east on

 canadian border-